dorawyy/8_event-sourcing-microservices-example/yw_build_instr.md

 The app uses Java 11 and Maven.
-If you are using a Windows machie, ensure your `JAVA_HOME` points to JDK11.
+* If you are using a Windows machie, ensure your `JAVA_HOME` points to JDK11.
+* Also, disable the `dockerfile-maven-plugin` plugin when building each service to avoid docker related failures.

 My build enironment:
 ```